API Stability¶

 preferred entries, normalized numeric/text keys, full normalized value

-exposure values, and same-role conflicts for orientation, date/time,
+normalized exposure values, and same-role conflicts for orientation,

 candidates cover exposure time, aperture, ISO sensitivity, exposure